webmin/webmin.com/content/security.md

 {{< alert warning question "Found a bug?"
 "If you info found a new security related bug report it at **[security@webmin.com](mailto:security@webmin.com)**" >}}

+### Webmin prior to 2.652
+#### SSRF exploit in Upload and Download and File Manager modules

+- Webmin systems on which un-trusted users have access to modules that can download files from other URLs could make use of this download feature to access sites which are not accessible from the user's system.
+This could potentially grant access to other servers on an intranet or Cloud provider IAM credential URLs, as long as they are not protected by any form of authentication.

+- Admins who have created Webmin users with limited access should consider locking down the URLs they can download from at Webmin -> Webmin Users -> username -> Permissions for all modules -> URL download destinations.
+The next release of Virtualmin will apply this restriction to all domain owners and extra admins.

+  > Thanks to zuesdevil for reporting this issue.

 ### Webmin prior to 2.641
 #### Stored XSS in System and Server Status module [CVE-2026-22678]